yizeng/yizeng.me/_posts/2016-04-23-read-create-mailchimp-lists-and-list-members-using-mailchimp-api-3-0.md

 {: #get-list}

 MailChimp API 3.0 provides methods to read all lists or just a particular one list.
+Note that by default, only the first 10 lists will be returned when no list ID is specified.

 {% prettify c# %}
 /// <summary>